logicmoo/logicmoo_workspace/Home.md

 # Welcome

+## We are working out the syntax of LPS [here](https://bitbucket.org/lpsmasters/lps_corner/wiki/Syntax).
+Come and join in!

+--

-Welcome to your wiki!
+Welcome to our wiki!
 This is the default page we've installed for your convenience.
 Go ahead and edit it.

 ## Wiki features